Effects of Hurricane Irma in Florida: Preparations

 Florida Governor Rick Scott declared a state of emergency on September 4.
 Several local state of emergencies were declared.
 A total of 100 members of the Florida National Guard were initially placed on duty by Governor Scott to assist in preparations, while all 9,000 troops were required to report for duty by September 8.
 Officials encouraged residents to stock-up on emergency supplies.
-The state coordinated with electrical companies in order for power outages to be restored as quickly as possible, extending resources such as equipment, fuel, and lodging for the approximately 24,000 restoration personnel who had been activated.
+The state coordinated with electrical companies for power outages to be restored as quickly as possible, extending resources such as equipment, fuel, and lodging for the approximately 24,000 restoration personnel who had been activated.
 Governor Scott waived tolls on all toll roads in the state, including on Florida's Turnpike.
 All state offices were closed from September 8 to 11, while public schools, state colleges, and state universities in all 67 counties were closed during the same period.
 The Florida Department of Education coordinated with school districts as the need for transportation by school buses and opening shelters arose.
 By September 9, more than 150 state parks were closed.

-Many airports throughout the state, including the Albert Whitted Airport, Dade-Collier Training and Transition Airport, Downtown Fort Lauderdale Heliport, Everglades Airpark, Fort Lauderdale–Hollywood International Airport, Immokalee Regional Airport, Marco Island Airport, Miami Executive Airport, Miami Homestead General Aviation Airport, Miami International Airport, Miami Seaplane Base, Naples Municipal Airport, North Perry Airport, Okeechobee County, Opa-Locka Executive Airport, Palm Beach International Airport, St. George Island, St. Pete-Clearwater International, Tallahassee International, Tavares Seaplane Base, and the Florida Keys Marathon airports, were closed.
+Many airports and seaplane bases throughout the state were closed.
 Nearly 9,000 flights intending to arrive in or depart from Florida were canceled.
 Along Florida's coasts, the seaports of Port Canaveral, Port of Key West, Port Manatee, Port of Miami, Port of Palm Beach, and Port Everglades, and Port of St. Petersburg were closed, while the ports at Port of Fernandina, Port of Jacksonville, Port of Panama City, and Port of Pensacola were opened, but with restricted access.
 For the fifth time in its 45-year history, the Walt Disney World Resort was completely closed due to the storm.
 Disney's Fort Wilderness Resort & Campground closed on September 9 at 2:00 p.m. due to its location in a heavily wooded area of the resort, while the Magic Kingdom, Epcot, Disney's Hollywood Studios, Disney's Animal Kingdom, Blizzard Beach, Typhoon Lagoon and Disney Springs were all closed by 9:00 p.m. on September 9 and remained closed until September 12.
 Other Orlando metropolitan area theme parks and water parks, including Universal Orlando Resort's Universal's Islands of Adventure, Universal Studios Florida, Universal's Volcano Bay and SeaWorld Orlando Resort and Aquatica Orlando, were also closed.
 The Kennedy Space Center was closed from September 8 to 15.